zanminkian/git-validator/packages/tsconfig/README.md

 }
 ```

+> Tips: Why do we still need a `tsconfig.json` in each app?
+In short, for the DX.
+VSCode usually use the nearest `tsconfig.json` as the TypeScript config for the opening ts file.
+If there is only one `tsconfig.json` in the root, the declarations in one app will affect the others.
+Thus, VSCode will perform wrong type hints.
+If VSCode smart enough to use nearest `tsconfig.build.json` rather than `tsconfig.json`, we don't need a `tsconfig.json` in each app.

 ## Commands

 After installing `@git-validator/tsconfig`, you can run `npx tsconfig init` command to generate a `tsconfig.json` file.
 Run `npx tsconfig -h` for all commands details: